Best Hotels with Swimming Pools in Dubrovnik for Families (2026)

 Pool hours in Dubrovnik hotels typically run 8am to 8pm, with some allowing guests until 9pm in peak season.
 One thing that catches families off guard: most Dubrovnik hotel pools are unheated.
 The water is fine from mid-June to mid-September when ambient temperatures keep it around 24-26 degrees.
 In May or early June, expect 19-20 degrees, which is too cold for most kids under 6.
 Sun Gardens and Rixos Premium are the only two with heated outdoor pools.

 The biggest pool in our selection belongs to Sun Gardens: a 25m main pool plus a separate kids' area.
 The smallest is Hotel Komodor's compact courtyard pool, roughly 10m, fine for cooling off but not for swimming laps.
 If pool size matters to your family, prioritise the resort properties in Lapad over the city-centre options.
+If you are also considering the Dalmatian coast further north, Split has its own selection of pool hotels with rooftop views over the islands.

 Parent's take